mathis-group/Alchemy-Dashboard/README.md

 - **Pip / build tools** (the core uses **maturin** to build the Rust library as a Python package)
 - **Python libraries:** `bokeh`, `numpy` (plus standard library `sqlite3` for SQLite).

-> If your repo includes a `requirements.txt`, prefer `pip install -r requirements.txt`.

 ---